fordsfords/netmon/README.md

 One concern that many people have regarding monitoring tools is how much the act of monitoring affects the system being monitored.
-In particular, customers are worried about monitoring introducing latency and possibly even causing loss.
+In particular, customers are worried about network monitoring introducing message latency and possibly even causing packet loss.

 I am not an expert in these matters.
 For example, I do not know how invasive "ethtool -S" is.